-For semester long courses the deadline will be the established census date of the given semester.
+For fall and spring semester-long courses the deadline will be the established census date of the given semester.

-For specialized courses and mini-sessions (any session less than 11 weeks)- students will have the number of days into each session equal to the length of that session (e.g. 3 week course, students have 3 days, 6 week course, students have 6 days).
+For summer sessions, specialized courses, and mini-sessions (any session less than 11 weeks)- students will have the number of days into each session equal to the length of that session (e.g. 3 week course, students have 3 days, 6 week course, students have 6 days).

 Students enrolled in courses at the time of these deadlines will be responsible for tuition charges.
 Billing will be to the state if the student is eligible.
 If the student is not eligible for state monies the student will be billed directly.

 There will be no tuition adjustments or percent refunds calculated for EC withdrawals.
 Students who remain on the roster at the deadlines listed above will be charged the full EC tuition rate.